tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 on the parameters to the constructor and may include:

   - A Summary thread computing summaries every save_summaries_secs.
-  - A Checkpoint thread saving the model every every save_model_secs.
+  - A Checkpoint thread saving the model every save_model_secs.
   - A StepCounter thread measure step time.

 ##### Args: